 What is an IRS Cycle Code?

 The cycle code is an 8 digit code found on your account transcripts.
-The cycle code indicates the day your account posted to the IRS Master File.
+The cycle code indicates the day your account was posted to the IRS Master File.
 This date indicates the 4 digits of the current cycle year, two-digit IRS cycle week, and two-digit processing day of the week.